SynthmindsLLC/SynthBrain/02 -🧙🏿‍♂️ Learning Lab/👨🏻‍🏫 Courses/AI for Financial Management.md

 These flashcards cover the main concepts and theories introduced in the segment on financial analysis enhanced by AI.
 They are designed to help learners quickly review and retain the key points discussed.

-## 1.5 Walkthrough Using ChatGPT for Financial Data Analysis
+## Walkthrough Using ChatGPT for Financial Data Analysis

-Welcome to the practical application section where we transform the concepts we've learned about Generative AI and ChatGPT into actionable skills.
-In this walkthrough, I'll guide you through how to apply ChatGPT to your financial data analysis tasks.
+Let's move to the practical application section where we transform the concepts we've learned about Generative AI and ChatGPT into actionable skills.
+In this walkthrough, we'll guide you through how to apply ChatGPT to your financial data analysis tasks.
 Think of it as a hands-on tutorial to elevate your financial management capabilities with AI.
 Remember, this is a learning experience, so don't hesitate to pause and review as needed.

 ### Step 1: Setting Up Your ChatGPT+ Account
 First things first, ensure you have a ChatGPT+ account with access to advanced data analysis functionalities.
 You'll need this to access the more sophisticated features we will be using.
+LLMs like ChatGPT alone cannot do math well, so having access to the plus account is essential.

 Log in to your account and familiarize yourself with the interface.
 It's user-friendly, designed to make your transition into AI-assisted financial management as smooth as possible.
+The base ChatGPT 4 will have access to the code interpreter, so no need to turn anything on.

 ### Step 2: Data Preparation
 Before we dive into analysis, it's crucial to have your financial data organized and readily accessible.
 This data could be sales numbers, expenses, or cash flow information.
 Make sure your datasets are clean and structured – ChatGPT's insights are only as reliable as the data you provide.
+You will likely need to upload as a .csv or excel file.

+It's important to also understand the risk of sharing with ChatGPT.
+You can turn on privacy by going into your setting, so the data is not used to train future models.
+It's best practice not to share anything you wouldn't mind sharing publicly.
+The risk of data leakage is low, but not 0%.

+==include dataset to use==

 ### Step 3: Engaging with ChatGPT
 Now, let's interact with ChatGPT.
+Either drag your dataset or click the paperclip button to include your numbers.
 Start by typing a simple command or question related to your financial data.
 For instance, you might ask, "What were the total sales for the last quarter?"
 ChatGPT will either provide an answer directly or ask for the specific data needed to perform the analysis.

+==insert image==

 ### Step 4: Drafting Financial Reports
 Suppose you want to create a profit and loss statement.
 Provide ChatGPT with the needed figures, such as revenue, costs of goods sold, and operating expenses.
 Ask ChatGPT to generate a profit and loss statement for a specified period, and it will format and present a preliminary report for you.

+*Note that ChatGPT can only output around 600 words at a time, so if you need it to be more detailed, try asking it to outline first, and then generate the outline section by section.*

+==image==

 ### Step 5: Utilizing the Code Interpreter for Financial Calculations
 Now, let's use the ChatGPT Code Interpreter to automate calculations.
 Imagine you want to calculate the current ratio, a key liquidity indicator.
-Simply ask ChatGPT to write a script that calculates the current ratio given the current assets and liabilities.
-The Code Interpreter will provide a code snippet that, when executed, performs the calculation for you.
+Simply ask ChatGPT to run a script that calculates the current ratio given the current assets and liabilities.
+The Code Interpreter will generate a code snippet that and perform the calculation for you.

 ### Step 6: Analysis and Interpretation
 After generating reports and calculations, it's time to analyze the results.
 While ChatGPT can identify trends and patterns, your expertise is crucial for interpreting these insights in the context of your business environment.
 Combine AI's computational power with your strategic thinking to make informed decisions.
+You can also use ChatGPT to help you brainstorm these insights based on the data, and choose the ones that align with your expertise and experience.

 ### Step 7: Reconciliation and Forecasting
 ChatGPT can also assist with reconciling transactions and forecasting future financial performance.
 For example, to reconcile your accounts, feed ChatGPT your ledger entries and bank statements, and ask it to identify discrepancies.
 For forecasting, provide historical financial data and request a sales forecast for the next quarter based on past trends.